newrelic/entity-definitions/docs/relationship_synthesis.md

 Optionally, the identifier can be hashed using one of the supported algorithms.
 Currently, the only supported algorithm is `farmHash`.

-If needed, a part of an attribute can be provided as a capture group in a regular expression.

 Finally, for specific scenarios, you have the option to extract the `type` from the GUID.
 We provide a brief discussion of this feature in its dedicated section [here](#infra-na-for-buildguid).